Exercise Science and Health Promotion Major

-The content of this program focuses on physical activity as a preventative discipline in maintaining good health, cardiovascular stamina, muscular strength & endurance, flexibility, agility, and athletic performance.
+The content of this program focuses on physical activity as a preventative discipline in maintaining good health, cardiovascular stamina, muscular strength and endurance, flexibility, agility, and athletic performance.

 The integration of academics with the Dixon Center’s fitness, aquatics, intramurals, recreation, and athletic training programs provides an excellent model of preparation for the future workplace.